Dodgers vs. Orioles Player Props Betting Odds

 Betts Stats

-- Betts has recorded at least one hit in six straight games.
-During his last 10 outings he is hitting .400 with four doubles, five home runs, seven walks and nine RBI.
+- Betts has picked up at least one hit in seven games in a row.
+In his last 10 outings he is batting .390 with three doubles, five home runs, seven walks and nine RBI.

 Betts Recent Games